yufengg/dot-files/README.md

 ## Logitech mouse configs
 Has settings for sensitivity and remapping left and right scroll to nav screens on OSX, and to map the middle thumb to mission control, and swaps back and forward thumb buttons

+## git configuration
+Run this to make your private email not be exposed on your commits.
+See [here](https://github.com/settings/emails) about keeping your email private on the github web client.
+See [here](https://help.github.com/articles/setting-your-commit-email-address-in-git/) about setting your email address on the commandline git client.

+`git config --global user.email "yufengg@users.noreply.github.com"`